Bachelor of Teaching and Learning (Primary)

 How to apply

-Applications open in July and close four weeks prior to the start of the programme in February, or when places are filled.
+Applications open 1 August and close four weeks prior to the start of the programme in February, or when places are filled.

-Download an Application for Programme Entry or phone the Contact Centre on 0800 VARSITY (827 748) to request one.
-For information on the application process visit the College of Education, Health and Human Development.
+To complete an Application for Programme Entry phone the Contact Centre on 0800 VARSITY (827 748) or visit the College of Education, Health and Human Development.

 If you already hold a university degree UC offers two pathways to a new career as a primary school teacher: